18F/accessibility/pages/images.md

 <img src="{{site.baseurl}}/images/sign.jpg" alt="Image of sign that says WARNING DO NOT READ THIS SIGN">
 ```

 > Avoid using "Image of" or "Picture of" as the screen reader will notify the user that it's an image.
-Also avoid using all caps as some screen readers will read each letter. ie. W-A-R-N-I-N-G
+Also avoid using all caps as some screen readers will read each letter, i.e. W-A-R-N-I-N-G.